 5. Get your eye contact right (not too much, not too little).

 6. Avoid lying signals (touching your nose or face, glancing off to the side).

 7. Give the perfect handshake (firm, dry hands.
 If you are prone to sweaty palms, you should wipe your hands on your trousers or other fabric).

-While some of these tips may seem obvious or even a little bit ‘cliché’, having practised these simple forms of interaction in a practice interview will make you feel more secure.
+While some of these tips may seem obvious, having practised these simple forms of interaction in a practice interview will make you feel more secure.

 When speaking on the phone you want to avoid reading off a list, however, writing down some key terms will provide you with enough of a memory cue to mention what you have prepared.

-I know, it seems strange.
-But try it with yourself right now.
-Say something out loud to yourself with your normal expression, and then say the same thing whilst you are smiling.
+It might seem strange but try it right now.
+Say something out loud with your normal expression, and then say the same thing whilst smiling.

 You should be able to notice the difference in tone and style - even if you can't pick up on the difference, the person on the other end of the phone definitely will.